MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 ### 1. Basic Commands

-Inside the MAVProxy console (write all cmds in the command prompt , inside MAVProxy white-colore console you will see whether your cmds got accepted or not),
+Inside the MAVProxy console (write all cmds in the command prompt , and inside MAVProxy white-color console you will see whether your cmds got accepted or not),
 type:

 ```help```